Juniper/splitcopy/README.md

 It can be slower than normal ftp/scp for small files as a result.

-Because it opens a number of simultaneous connections, if the router has connection/rate limits configured like this:
+Because it opens a number of simultaneous connections, if the JUNOS/EVO host has connection/rate limits configured like this:

 ```
 system {